-Professor Lutz is the author or co-author of many books and articles on a range of issues, including security and militarization, gender violence, and transportation.
-Writing and speaking widely in a variety of media, she has also consulted with a variety of civil society organizations as well as with the UN Department of Peacekeeping Operations and the government of Guam.
-She is past president of the American Ethnological Society and was selected as a Guggenheim Fellow.
+Professor Lutz is the author or co-author of many books and articles on a range of issues, including security and militarization, gender violence, education, and transportation.
+Writing and speaking widely in a variety of media, she has also consulted with civil society organizations as well as with the UN Department of Peacekeeping Operations and the government of Guam.
+She is past president of the American Ethnological Society and was selected as a Guggenheim Fellow and a Radcliffe Fellow.

 Professor Lutz's research has focused on the transformations of war, as well as on peacekeeping and gender, military basing and anti-basing social movements, photographic representations of the world of nations, and car cultures and political economy.